danieltjw/aifutures/README.md

 Technology and AI systems will grow increasingly more powerful and make it easier to rob humans of their autonomy:

 - Surveillance capitalism
-- Psychological manipulation through media
+- Psychological and Social weaknesses
+    - Mass hysteria
+        - Moral Panic, Satanic Panic
+        - Havanna Syndrome
 - Phones and software vulnerable to spyware and hacking

 We will need to develop technologies and AI systems to be used defensively if we want to protect human autonomy.